nicschumann/many-rivers/README.md

 # Many Rivers

-This is a single repository intended to unify and organize our computational work on the 2023 *Many Rivers* installation in Gualalajara, Mexico.
+This is a single repository intended to unify and organize our computational work on the 2023 *Many Rivers*.
 Inside you'll find directories for each of the key pillars of the project: `simulation`, `rendering`, and `installation`.
 A goal of this repository is to make data and assets related to this installation as discoverable and reusable as possible.
 Fingers crossed for future deplyments 🙃.

 ## Simulation